rigaya/QSVEnc/QSVEncC_Options.en.md

 ### --check-hw
 Check whether the specified device is able to run QSVEnc.

+### --check-lib
+Show the API version of Media SDK installed on the system.

 ### --check-features
 Show the information of features supported.